finom/seemple-examples-and-tutorials/matreshka-array/README.md

 - Add new items to the collecton via ``super`` call (which does the same as ``Matreshka.Array.apply(this, data)`` would do).
 - ``sandbox`` property is bound to ``.users`` element creating a sandbox.
 - ``container`` property is bound to ``:sandbox tbody`` element.
-- add the passed data to the array with the help of [recreate](https://matreshka.io/#!Matreshka.Array-recreate) method.
 - Call [rerender](https://matreshka.io/#!Matreshka.Array-rerender) method to render the collection (since we've bound ``container`` later than added new items).

 Now declare a "model". ``User`` class is inherited from the familiar ``Matreshka.Object``.